alexpate/www/_posts/journal/2016-07-04-about-this-site.md

 ## Other

 The entire site is hosted at [DigitalOcean](https://m.do.co/c/ab7c3d0a9c23).
-I could definelty get away with sticking it on S3 or GitHub Pages, but as I have other sites in the same droplet, it makes sense just to keep it there.
+I could definitely get away with sticking it on S3 or GitHub Pages, but as I have other sites in the same droplet, it makes sense just to keep it there.

 The deployment process it pretty simple.
 I have git running on the server, which is set up as a git remote on my local machine.
 This means deploying is a simple task of: